stphnmrgn/angler_almanac/README.md

 # angler_almanac
-Uses sklearn's RandomForestRegressor to estimate the relationships between weather variales and recreational angler harvest success
+Attempts to use sklearn's RandomForestRegressor to estimate the relationships between weather variales and recreational angler harvest success